 Written in the voice of Fester the cat, this book grew somewhat slowly on me.
 I’m not a huge fan of books written in the voice of a pet, because so few writers do it really well, so I approached this book with a bit of apprehension.
 However, Fester’s gentle charm worked its magic on me, and as I kept reading, I realized that Fester had captured my heart somewhere along the way.

 This is a story about a cat adopting his humans, not the other way around.
 It’s a story about what being a family is all about, even if it’s not a family in the traditional sense.
 After all, sometimes, the families we choose are the best families of all.
 And it’s a story about what cats can teach us if we allow ourselves to listen with our hearts.

 Thoroughly enjoyable and utterly charming (this effect was enhanced for me by some of the uniquely British expressions), this book made me smile, laugh, and cry, sometimes all on the same page.

 Paul Magrs is the author of many books, written for all ages and in many different genres, including the Adventures of Brenda and Effie and numerous Doctor Who novels, radio plays, and short stories.
-However, this is his first foray into memoir.
+However, this is his first foray into the memoir.
 He taught novel writing in the MA program in Creative Writing at UEA, and then at Manchester Metropolitan.
 Paul lives in Manchester, England, with his partner, Jeremy, and is now a full-time writer.
 Visit his blog for more information.

 Photo of Paul Magr and Fester via Paul Magr’s blog